city-services

 3) USE Your Compost

 Using compost not only gives plants the nutrients they need to grow strong, but helps them retain water.
 This reduces irrigation needs.
 Further, using compost limits the need for other garden products(i.e. fertilizers), keeping your lawn green and saving you money!
-Learn more about compost here.
+For information on the sale of District of Summerland compost.
+Learn more about backyard composting here.

 Shopping: